This is an excerpt from our research study “B2B Demand Generation Trends on Twitter”. You can download the complete report here.

 - How is Socedo investing in predictive intelligence to help its customers find more prospects?

-I. When does it make sense for B2B marketers to turn to Twitter to reach their prospects?
+I. When does it make sense for B2B marketers to turn to Twitter to find new leads?

 B2B marketers have no shortage of options when it comes to lead generation.